phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 `Settings > Editor > Code Style > YAML > Align values in maps`.

 ### Fluent: The Content

+Examples below show how to write strings in Fluent syntax, which is used for both constant strings and patterns.
+Note that we do not support 100% of Fluent syntax, such as attributes.

 #### Constant Strings